AstarNetwork/yoki-template-test/README.md

 1. Install Foundry (follow the instructions in the Foundry [documentation](https://book.getfoundry.sh/getting-started/installation))
 2. Clone this repository
 3. Run `forge test` to make sure your environment is properly set up
-4. Replace your code with Template.sol
+4. Replace your contract code in `src/TestMe.sol`
-5. Rename your contract to be named `TemplateNFT` or adjust test files to match your contract name
+5. Rename your contract to be named `TestMe`
-6. Configure variables in Config.sol to match your contract
+6. Configure variables in `Config.sol` to match your metadata configs
-7. Check that all libraries are set up correctly in `remappings.txt`
+7. Configure your constructor in `test/Template.t.sol`
-8. Run `forge test` to ensure that your contract is compatible with Yoki Origins
+8. Run `forge test -vvv` to ensure that your contract is compatible with Yoki Origins

 ### Some useful commands: